 These behaviours are often concealed and people with Bulimia can go to great lengths to keep their eating and exercise habits secret.
 As a result, Bulimia can often go undetected for a long period of time.

-Many people with Bulimia experience weight fluctuations and do not lose weight; they can remain in the normal weight range, be slightly underweight, or may even gain weight.
+Many people with BN experience weight fluctuations and do not lose weight; they can remain in the normal weight range, be slightly underweight, or may even gain weight.

-The warning signs of Bulimia can be physical, psychological and behavioural.
-It is possible for someone with Bulimia to display a combination of these symptoms.
+The warning signs of BN can be physical, psychological and behavioural.
+It is possible for someone with BN to display a combination of these symptoms.

 - Frequent changes in weight (loss or gains)